SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us022/01.requirements-engineering/Readme.md

-# US008 - Check-up of vehicles
+# US022 - Add a new entry in the Agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Fleet Manager I intend to list the vehicles that need overhauling.
+As a GSM, I want to add a new entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications